hawthorneguild/Guides/_playersguide/playing-games.md

 The rules below apply to the following specific situations:

-- **Lycanthropy**.
-A PC that contracts lycanthropy can’t be played in another game until the lycanthropy is cured via Remove Curse or similar magic.
-A lycanthrope during the full moon is an NPC under the DM’s control.
-- **Vampirism**.
-A PC that contracts vampirism becomes an NPC under the DM’s control.
-They can’t be played in another game until their vampirism is cured via True Resurrection or Wish.
+- **Monstrous Transformation**.
+A PC that contracts an effect that transforms them into a monster under the DM’s control can’t be played in another game until the transformation is reversed (e.g. Remove Curse for lycanthropy or True Resurrection for vampirism).
 - **Leaving the Guild**.
 A PC that leaves the guild either willingly or unwillingly becomes an NPC and relinquishes their guild badge.
 A PC that leaves the guild on good terms can have the blood or body part they initially gave returned to them or destroyed.
 - **Retirement**.
 A PC that retires from adventuring becomes an NPC.
 (This can often occur as part of full character reworks)